A Guide to Drinking Tap Water in Niue

 - Boil the water first – boiling water for 10 minutes or longer kills bacteria and is the best way to make sure water is safe to drink

-- Use a Lifestraw Bottle – it includes a filtration system that makes your water 99.9% safe to drink while also avoiding the use of disposable water bottles.
-Our writer team use them daily when on-the-go
+- Use a Lifestraw Bottle – it includes a filtration system that makes your water 99.9% safe to drink while also avoiding the use of disposable water bottles

-- Ask the locals where to find filtrated water – Niueans are super friendly and will be able to point you out in the right direction
+- Ask the locals where to find filtrated water – You can find the odd filtrated drinking water station in Alofi and a few other villages.
+Niueans are super friendly and will be able to point you in the right direction

 - Fill up your bottles at your tourist accommodation – The main accommodations in Niue provide filtrated tap water to their guests, so ask if the water is safe to drink first and then refill your bottles there before heading out